Skullion: Master of Porterhouse

-In Grantchester Grind the wheel-chair bound Skullion is still Master, but is showing signs of physical frailty.
+In Grantchester Grind, the wheel-chair bound Skullion is still Master, but is showing signs of physical frailty.
 The mystery surrounding the death of the previous Master, Sir Godber Evans, prompts his widow, the millionairess Lady Mary, to instigate a plan to investigate the death through a planted Fellow, Dr Purefoy Osbert, backed by a large, anonymous donation to Porterhouse.

 At the same time, the Dean decides to look for a new Master for the college, preferably a wealthy one, to replace Skullion; he drives around the country visiting Old Porterthusians (previous students at Porterhouse), including Lord Jeremy Pimpole, (who is now a chronic alcoholic with a sexual predilection for sheep and dogs), in the hope that he will find one is willing to become Master.
-None is suitable.
+None are suitable.
 Meanwhile, the College Bursar is contacted by the American media and drug-running billionaire Edgar Hartang, who seems to be interested in supporting the college without clarifying what it is he wants in return.
 Knowing that Dr Osbert is eavesdropping, Skullion admits that he murdered Sir Godber Evans.
 He is immediately and secretly sent to Porterhouse Park, an unpleasant retirement home for the college's mad or troublesome Fellows.
 He escapes from here with the assistance of Dr Osbert, and returns to Porterhouse and confronts the Fellows.
 As is his right as Master, Skullion nominates the new master of the college, the alcoholic Lord Pimpole.